cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/user/run-node/07-multisig-guide.md

 This tutorial will use the test keyring which will store the keys in the default home directory `~/.simapp` unless otherwise specified.
 Verify which keys are available in the test keyring by running `--keyring-backend test`.

-Prior to this tutorial set the keyring backend to "test" in `~/.simapp/client.toml` to always the test keyring which will specify a consistent keyring for the entirety of the tutorial.
-Additionally, set the default keyring by running `simd config set client keyring-backend test`.
+In order to specify a consistent keyring for the entirety of the tutorial, set the default keyring by running `simd config keyring-backend test`.

 ```shell
 simd keys list --keyring-backend test